Skip to content

 • Constant 5G in Bali

-Saily performed like a charm on our trip to Bali.
-We bought it before the flight, activated it as soon as we landed, and coverage was stellar.
-Saily mostly relied on 5G data, but in some cases, it would switch to LTE, though without speed drops.
-We tested Saily for streaming on Netflix, and it worked without a hitch.
-Online gaming on our iPhone 17 was also satisfying.
+Saily performed like a charm across Bali.
+We bought it before the flight, it activated the moment we landed, and coverage was stellar.
+It leaned mostly on 5G, dropping to LTE occasionally without any speed loss.
+Netflix ran without a hitch, and mobile gaming on our iPhone 17 was smooth.

-With this Saily coupon, you save 15% on any plan, so it’s the #1 eSIM for Indonesia in May 2026 if you’re on a tight budget.
+With this Saily coupon, you save 15% on any plan, which makes it the #1 eSIM for Indonesia in July 2026 on value as well as speed.

 2. Ubigi: Best Cheap eSIM for Indonesia Tourists